msalahuddinyusri20/msalahuddinyusri20.github.io/_pages/activities.md

-Volunteered as a crowd management personnel at the *Malaysia Stands With Palestine* solidarity rally organised by Viva Palestina Malaysia & MyCARE at Dataran Merdeka whcih was one of the largest public gatherings of 2023.
+Volunteered as a crowd management personnel at the *Malaysia Stands With Palestine* solidarity rally organised by Viva Palestina Malaysia & MyCARE at Dataran Merdeka which was one of the largest public gatherings of 2023.

 - Responsible for directing and managing large crowd movement throughout the event grounds.